Program Director, Math Leadership, Interim

 I created and taught a course that focuses on deepening the math content knowledge and advancing the pedagogy of teachers.
 I facilitated sustained professional development for colleagues through action research and created and taught a course on assessment across the curriculum.
 I have also implemented sessions in mathematics for teachers and coaches throughout the country.

 - M.S.Ed., Math Leadership, Bank Street College of Education

 - B.A., History, Rutgers, The State University of New Jersey

 Selected Publications and Presentations

 Hummel, R. (2009).
 Leading without permission.
 In G. Schmerler (Ed.), Occasional paper series 23: Teacher leaders: Transforming schools from the inside (pp. 67-72).
-New York: Bank Street College of Education.
+New York, NY: Bank Street College of Education.